codethread/dao-zmk-config/README.md

-# ZMK Firmware for Dao keyboard
+# ct: ZMK Firmware for Dao keyboard

 This is a repository for a ZMK Firmware for both Dao42 and Dao44 keyboards.

-* [main](https://github.com/yumagulovrn/dao-zmk-config/tree/main) branch is for Dao42
+- [main](https://github.com/yumagulovrn/dao-zmk-config/tree/main) branch is for Dao42
-* [dao44](https://github.com/yumagulovrn/dao-zmk-config/tree/dao44) branch is, obviously, for Dao44
+- [dao44](https://github.com/yumagulovrn/dao-zmk-config/tree/dao44) branch is, obviously, for Dao44

 ## Default keymap